 (b) Benefits under this program shall be provided only to residents specified in subsection (a) who are aliens lawfully admitted for permanent residence or otherwise permanently residing in the United States under color of law and benefits shall not be provided to illegal or undocumented aliens.

 (c) The income and resource rules, methodologies, and limits shall be the same as those in the Supplemental Security Income program, Title XVI of the Social Security Act, 42 U.S.C. § 1381 et seq.

 (d) The monthly amount of cash assistance shall be equal to the appropriate payment standard as provided in subsection (e) minus the countable income of the recipient in that month.

 (e) The department is authorized and directed to make monthly payments of cash assistance to eligible recipients in accordance with the following standards of assistance:

 (1) Institutionalized individuals, forty dollars ($40.00) per month;

 (2) All other individuals, two hundred dollars ($200) per month.

-(g) The department is directed to promulgate regulations to implement the supplementary cash assistance program including provisions relating to the determination of eligibility, and providing recipients with advanced written notification of a decision to reduce or terminate such benefits.
-Any notice of a decision to reduce or terminate benefits shall include an explanation of the reasons therefore, and the notice shall advise the recipient of a right to appeal under the Administrative Procedures Act, § 42-35-1 et seq.
+(g) The department is directed to promulgate regulations to implement the supplementary cash assistance program including provisions relating to the determination of eligibility, and providing recipients with advanced, written notification of a decision to reduce or terminate benefits.
+Any notice of a decision to reduce or terminate benefits shall include an explanation of the reasons therefore, and the notice shall advise the recipient of a right to appeal under the administrative procedures act, § 42-35-1 et seq.

 (P.L.
 1997, ch.
 30, art.
 34, § 3; P.L.
 2006, ch.
 216, § 17.)